gvwilson/thirdbit/_posts/2015/2015-04-03-april-2015-lab-meeting.md

 <li>Pauline: Q: What works for convincing orgs that its' worthwhile to bring groups in from the outside?
 <ul>
 <li>Aleksandra: One option is to offer to train up internal instructors.
 First couple of workshops can help with this training and fill the gap in the meantime.</li>
-<li>Offloading administrative work -- university wants host to do all administration to &quot;save&quot; the cost of the SWC administration fee.</li>
+<li>Offloading administrative work -- university wants host to do all administration to "save" the cost of the SWC administration fee.</li>
 <li>Path to affiliate status (better where its easier to have a budget item rather than ad-hoc)</li>
 <li>Several thousand hours are invested in our lessons (but this only sways a few people)</li>
 <li>Workshops are always over-subscribed</li>